stephen-otieno/Land-Registration-Digital-System/README.md

-# Land Registry Management System (Kisii County Context)
+# Land Registration Digital System

 ## 📖 Project Overview
-The **Land Registry Management System** is a full-stack digital solution designed to modernize land administration.
+The **Land Registration Digital System** is a full-stack digital solution designed to modernize land administration.
 It addresses challenges in manual record-keeping by providing a secure, efficient, and transparent platform for managing land parcels, title deeds, and ownership records.

 This system is built to reflect the workflows of the **Kenyan Land Registration Act**, supporting features like official searches, title transfers, and encumbrance management (caveats/charges).